googlefonts/googlefonts.github.io/gf-guide/diacritics.md

   <ClassDef glyph="acutecomb.case" class="3"/>
 ````

-**Stacked diacritics**
+### Stacked diacritics

-In some languages like Vietnamese, some marks are made of the combination of two other marks known as *stacked diacritics*.
+In some languages like Vietnamese, marks are made of the combination of two other marks known as *stacked diacritics*.
 In such cases, a combining mark could also act as the 'base' glyph of another mark, and therefore, it would need more than one anchor.
 For example, in the `brevecomb_acutecomb`, the `brevecomb` mark would have one `_top` anchor to be attached to a base letter, plus a `top` one to attach other marks to it; in this case, the `acutecomb`.

 - Distance between marks should also be consistent with the font.
 The stacked diacritic should be perceived as a unity that forms a whole with the base letter.
 - Again, by ensuring to include right anchor with consistent names will contribute to the correct setting and functioning of the `mkmk` feature in the `GPOS` table.
 - Automatic aligment enabled would also be recommended here to avoid placing stacked diacritics manually in the accented glyphs.

+### Alternate marks

+**Vertical caron**

+For historical and thus convention reasons, in languages like Czech and Slovak, the caron should have a vertical form when used on characters such as `Lcaron`, `lcaron`, `dcaron`, `tcaron`.
+But, be aware that it must not be composed with any other "lookalike" form like any quote, comma, and let alone apostrophe.
+In fact, it should distinguish particularly from the latter to avoid possible meaning confusion for some words.

+- It is more of a simple vertical wedge instead of a curvy comma or apostrophe shape.
+- It should not be too wide or large and could have only a subtle inclination.
+- It should create as little white space as possible.
+- Preferably it should be named `caroncomb.alt` (or caron.alt), and eventually, depending on the design, `caroncomb.alt.case` for `Lcaron`.

+Please refer to the "Useful links" section below for more information.

 ## Text Shaping process and Open Type Layout